[?] Subscribe To This Site

 • Attaching things to vehicle roof tops: Not allowed

-Please, mind that the office for Puerto de la Cruz has moved to Casa de la Aduana, where you find some exquisite handicrafts and souvenirs, off lately by the way...
+Please, mind that the office for Puerto de la Cruz has moved to Casa de la Aduana, where you also find some exquisite handicrafts and souvenirs, off lately...

 Tourist INFO Tel: + 34 922 386 000.

-Locally, Tenerife tours on land as well as by sea
+Tenerife travel on land as well as by sea

-are offered by many private companies such as Binter Canarias for flights, Fred Olsen ferry and others to take tourists to all kinds of entertainment.
+are offered by many private companies such as the depicted Naviera Armas maritim transporter, Binter Canarias for flights, Fred Olsen ferry

 Tenerife information Tenerife on British schools: